 how we research AI tools

 Since 2022, 600,000+ readers have used ToolsForHumans to find software worth paying for.
-Every assessment starts with direct reader ratings, then draws on real-world community discussions, search demand data, and persona-level analysis across 654 tools.
+Every assessment starts with first-hand reader ratings, then draws on how people talk about these tools, how different roles actually use them, and what the search data shows about real adoption.

 first-hand reader ratings